 - Have won 22 total conference championships

+Throughout their history, the Texas Longhorns have been one of the dominant teams in the Big 12 conference, winning a total of 22 conference championships.
 The University of Texas has only won one NCAA national championship, but they did so in excellent style by finishing the 1986 season 34-0.
-Throughout their history, they have been one of the dominant teams in the Big 12 conference, winning a total of 22 conference championships.
 In 2020, the University made a coaching change to try and get the team back on top by hiring two-time national coach of the year winner Vic Schaefer.
-Overall, the Lady Longhorns have produced elite talent, such as recent first overall pick Charli Collier and two-time Naismith trophy winner Clarissa Davis.
+The Lady Longhorns have produced elite talents, such as recent first-overall pick Charli Collier and two-time Naismith trophy winner Clarissa Davis.